Written by Cemal Karakas (2nd edition, updated on 18.2.2019),

 On 30 May 2018, Parliament and Council reached an agreement on the proposal in trilogue.
 It increases the independence, resources and powers of NCAs and envisages more harmonisation of the national leniency programmes and reduced burdens on undertakings.
-Parliament’s ECON committee intends to vote on the compromise text on 11 July 2018; the plenary vote would then take place in autumn 2018.
+Parliament adopted the text on 14 November 2018, the final act was signed on 11 December 2018.

 |Proposal for a directive of the European Parliament and of the Council to empower the competition authorities of the Member States to be more effective enforcers and to ensure the proper functioning of the internal market|

 Andreas Schwab (EPP, Germany)